doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried tuning the hyperparameters for a decisiontree-classifier, using gridsearch method, which worked surprisingly faster than gridsearch for SVM or Logistic regression.
 Tried to plot the precision-recall curve but got some bugs which I'll sort out tomorrow.

 **Thoughts** : The more I read the more i realise how less I know.

+# 100 Days Of Code - Log

+### Day 68: August 1, 2020

+**Today's Progress**: Debugged the problems I was facing in the precision-recall curve yesterday.
+Implemented the decision tree and plotted the ROC for the three classifiers.

+**Thoughts** : Still a bit confused on the parameter tuning for Decision tree.
+I'm ot sure which  parameters to use for the grid parameters in  GridSearchCV.